If you don’t believe you can make delicious whole grain flatbread with about five minutes of effort, you’d be wrong!

-I’ve been meaning to try Mark Bittman’s recipe for quick flatbread because I was completely skeptical as it seemed *too* easy.
+I’ve been meaning to try Mark Bittman’s recipe for quick flatbread because I was completely skeptical as it seemed too easy.
 But it’s really an amazing flatbread that has a flavorful, crispy and chewy texture.
 I also love its rustic look.
-This bread would be perfect with a salad, or as an appetizer served with hummus, cheese or whatever!
+This bread would be perfect with a salad, or as an appetizer served with hummus, cheese or just about any spread.

-I opted to make it with onions and rosemary like suggested, but you can add your favorite herbs or additions.
+I opted to make the easy, whole wheat flatbread with onions and rosemary like suggested, but you can add your favorite herbs or additions.
 I’m thinking garlic and olives for the next version.

 - 1 cup whole wheat flour (I prefer white whole wheat)